 KEYLONG TO KILLAR (120km | 3-4 hours)

 Follow the narrow Chenab valley to Killar along a breathtaking road that offers a magnificent ride full of hairpins.
 We’ll stop briefly at Udaipur to visit the Mrikula Mata Temple.
 From Udaipur, we say goodbye to the tarmac and say hello to very challenging dirt roads.
 Careful on the curves here, as it is so narrow that it is hard to find somewhere to pull over to let others coming in the opposite direction, room to pass.
-Thousands of metres high in the Himalayan mountains and deep gorges makes this day exceptional and truly unforgettable.
+Thousands of metres high in the Himalayan mountains and deep gorges make this day exceptional and truly unforgettable.
 We guarantee you’ve never camped in a more surreal place in your life.
 If this night doesn’t blow you away, nothing will.

 EXPLORE KILLAR (180kms | 6-7 hrs)